pmanko/WHO-SMART-Guidelines/Terminology-Management-with-OCL/DAK-Authoring-Guide.md

 # Conceptual Model for SMART Guidelines Terminology Management using OCL

-For high level information about what approach will be taken for terminology management for SMART Guideliens, see slides 1-14 of this deck: https://docs.google.com/presentation/d/1MsF8Nk7w146xrMAAhs8vA5j58a9jIBoHyOCvY_AD8Bw/edit
+For high level information about what approach will be taken for terminology management for SMART Guidelines, see slides 1-14 of this deck: https://docs.google.com/presentation/d/1MsF8Nk7w146xrMAAhs8vA5j58a9jIBoHyOCvY_AD8Bw/edit

+# To do

+* SMART Guidelines Author --> Terminology Author?
+(Might need to separate L2/L3 Authoring too?
+Or maybe not.)
+*

 # Setup and Prerequisites